 6.7 Generic Guidelines for Mapping LwM2M Objects to oneM2M <mgmtObj> Resources

-Since there are several LwM2M defined objects and vendor defined LwM2M Objects that currently do not have a corresponding <mgmtObj> specialization defined in this document, the following guidelines have been defined.
+Since there are several LwM2M defined objects and vendor defined LwM2M Objects that currently do not have a corresponding <mgmtObj> specialization defined in the present document, the following guidelines have been defined.
 These guidelines provide interoperability and extensibility between the two standards and ensure seamless interworking of LwM2M clients and servers with oneM2M CSEs and AEs.

 Below are the guidelines for generically mapping LwM2M Objects to oneM2M <mgmtObj> resources: